Phillip-England/godocument/docs/custom-components.md

 Goldmark will not wrap backticks with `<code>` tags within our HTML markup found within `.md` files.
 To prevent users from manually having to type out `<code>some code example</code>` each time, `initMdComponent()` handles this as well.

 `initMdComponent` references another function, `replaceBackticksWithCodeTags()`.
-Here is that functions declaration:
+Here is that function's declaration:

 ```js
 function replaceBackticksWithCodeTags(text) {